DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 Methodlink image 7

-An LLM consists of an embedding layer, several sequential transformers and then an output layer.
+A LLM consists of an embedding layer, several sequential transformers, and then an output layer.
 What they propose is to measure the output of each transformer using the Jensen-Shannon divergence (JSD).

-The following figure shows this measurement at the output of each transformer for an LLM input sentence.
-Each column corresponds to one token of the phrase
+In the following figure, this measure can be seen at the output of each transformer for an input sentence to the LLM.
+Each column corresponds to a token in the sentence.

 DoLa-figure2